HackYourFuture-CPH/FP-class11/working-with-git.md

 - `develop` - A branch where we do all development.
 That means that all feature branches should be merged into this branch.
 Very important!

+Both branches are "protected" on github, meaning that you cannot push to them directly.
+Instead you need to create a new branch, push that branch and create a pull request and get your code reviewed through the github interface before merging into develop.

+Mentors will take care of regularly merging develop into master, so you don't need to worry about that.

+When you clone your repository you will have a local copy of the develop and master branches, respectively, but we promote a branching strategy where should not use these branches at all.
+Instead you make new branches off of the remote master branch.

+Here is how to do that.

+### Branching off remote develop branch directly

+When you create a new branch:

+👎 Instead of doing:

+    git checkout develop
+    git checkout -b [branch-name]

+👍 You should do:

+ git checkout -b [branch-name] origin/develop

+This will make your new branch from the copy of develop that is on github, so if you accidentally get some changes in your local develop that will not matter.

+Similarly, when you merge new changes into your branch from develop:

+👎 Instead of doing this:

+    git checkout develop
+    git pull
+    git checkout [branch-name]
+    git merge develop

+👍 Do this:

+    git checkout [branch-name]
+    git pull origin develop

+💡 As a final tip, it is recommended to make things a little smoother, it is recommended to set this git configuration:

+    git config --global push.default current

+Doing so means that git will use your current branchname as default whenever you push, so instead of doing this when pushing:

+    git push --set-upstream origin [branch-name]

+You can simply do this:

+    git push

+And the branch should be pushed to the same branchname on github as you gave your branch locally.
+(Why would you have different names locally and remote anyway?)

+Check this article for more details: https://dev.to/slashgear_/git-tip-why-you-should-not-keep-a-local-master-branch-3400

+### Detailed example of pushing a feature to git

 Lets get started with our first feature.
 Lets say we should build a cookies
 popup: